scala-js/scala-js-website/doc/tutorial/scalajs-vite.md

 The `~` prefix instructs sbt to re-run that task every time a source file changes.

 There is one thing left to change: replace the hand-written JavaScript code with our Scala.js application.
-Open the file `main.js`, remove almost everything to leave only the following two lines:
+We use the `@scala-js/vite-plugin-scalajs` plugin to link Vite and Scala.js with minimal configuration.
+We install it in the dev-dependencies with:

+{% highlight shell %}
+$ npm install -D @scala-js/vite-plugin-scalajs@1.0.0
+{% endhighlight %}

+and instruct Vite to use it with the following configuration in a new file `vite.config.js`:

 {% highlight javascript %}
+import { defineConfig } from "vite";
+import scalaJSPlugin from "@scala-js/vite-plugin-scalajs";

+export default defineConfig({
+  plugins: [scalaJSPlugin()],
+});
+{% endhighlight %}

+Finally, open the file `main.js`, remove almost everything to leave only the following two lines:

+{% highlight javascript %}
 import './style.css'
-import './target/scala-3.2.1/livechart-fastopt/main.js'
+import 'scalajs:main.js'
 {% endhighlight %}

+You may have to stop and restart the `npm run dev` process, so that Vite picks up the newly created configuration file.
-If you had not stopped the `npm run dev` process with Vite, Vite will immediately pick up the changes and refresh the browser with our updated "Hello Scala.js!" message.
+Vite will refresh the browser with our updated "Hello Scala.js!" message.

 ## Live changes with Scala.js